Complete this Form to Opt Out of MCE

 Since MCE flipped the switch in 2010, we’ve eliminated over 340,000 metric tons of greenhouse gas emissions by using pollution-free energy.

 New clean energy projects have been built — and will continue to be built — right here in California and in our communities.
-MCE and its partners have committed over $1.8 billion to the development of in-state and local renewable energy projects.
+MCE and its partners have committed more than $1.5 billion to the development of in-state and local renewable energy projects.
 Our new energy projects have supported more than 4,000 California jobs resulting in 1.3 million union labor hours.

 The clean energy we source for you is helping new renewable companies to gain a solid footing, too.
 We’re already buying clean, affordable energy from 40 different suppliers.
 And that increased demand in turn increases the training for such jobs.